5 Healthy Habits That Are Simple and Start at HomeJune 3, 2020 - Katie McCallum

 A lot goes into forming and maintaining healthy habits.
 By starting small and choosing habits that are easy to stick to no matter where you are, your likelihood of making healthy choices — day in and day out — greatly increases.
 And be sure to give yourself plenty of leeway as you're forming healthy habits, making sure you're not packing on the guilt when you make a misstep.

 Remember, moving for just 10 minutes is better than not moving at all.
 Going to bed late now and again happens.
 Replacing even just one can of soda with a glass of water is progress.
-Eating a sandwich instead of a salad doesn't mean your diet is out the window.
+Ordering a burger instead of a salad doesn't mean your diet is out the window.
 And rewards are important, as long as you keep them healthy or indulge in moderation.

 Regularly seeing a primary care physician is part of a healthy lifestyle, too